AguaClara/aguaclara_tutorial/AguaClara_Interactive_Tutorial.md

 # AguaClara Interactive Tutorial
 The aim of this interactive tutorial is to get you acclimated to working out of a Markdown, or `.md`, file.
 Markdown is a markup language with plain text formatting that has a lot of functionality.
 Some of the benefits of working out of markdown include the ability to write text, create charts, write functioning code in a whole bunch of languages, and render LaTeX equations.
 Markdown gives you all the functionality of a Jupyter Notebook.
-Despite this, there isn't a clean way to directly convert a `.pynb` file to a `.md` file.
+Despite this, there isn't a clean way to directly convert a `.ipynb` file to a `.md` file.

 This tutorial will go over how to write in Markdown, how to code in Python, and how to run your code using Hydrogen.